Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: Introduction

-\begin{corollary} Let $G$ be either a chain group of homeomorphisms (as defined in \cite{chain}), or a group that admits a coherent action on the real line (as defined in \cite{coherent}).
-Then $\HH_b^2(G;\mathbf{R})=0$. \end{corollary}

-Recall that a group is said to be \emph{locally indicable} if every finitely generated subgroup admits a surjection onto $\mathbb{Z}$.
+Our next application is in the theory of left orderable groups \cite{orders}.
+A group $G$ is said to be \emph{left orderable} if it admits a total order which is invariant under left multiplication.
+This notion has a beautiful connection with dynamics of group actions on the line: a countable group $G$ is left orderable if and only if it admits a faithful action by orientation-preserving homeomorphisms on the real line.
+Two closely related algebraic notions are the following.
+A group is \emph{indicable} if it admits a surjection onto $\mathbf{Z}$, and \emph{locally indicable} if every finitely generated subgroup is indicable.
+Note that for a finitely generated group, local indicability implies indicability.

 It is well known that locally indicable groups are left orderable, yet the converse fails.
 However, the converse holds in certain situations.
 A fundamental theorem in this direction is Witte-Morris's Theorem \cite{WM}: amenable left orderable groups are locally indicable.

-A common research theme in recent years has been to ask whether certain properties weaker than amenability suffice to ensure local indicability of a countable left orderable groups.
-The following corollary shows that this is not the case for the vanishing of second bounded cohomology.
-Therefore, a homological analogue of the Witte-Morris Theorem cannot hold.
-This also provides some evidence that a question of Navas \cite[Question 8]{questions} has a positive solution.

-\begin{corollary} Every countable left orderable group $G$ embeds in a finitely generated left orderable group $H$ such that $\HH^2_b(H;\mathbf{R})=0$.
-It follows that there exist continuum many (up to isomorphism) finitely generated left orderable groups $H$ such that $\HH^2_b(H; \mathbf{R}) = 0$ and where $H$ is moreover not locally indicable. \end{corollary}
+Equivalently, finitely generated amenable left orderable groups are indicable.
+In his $2018$ ICM proceedings article \cite{questions}, Andr\'{e}s Navas uses this theorem as a starting point for a research program consisting of a list of questions about left orderable groups which are reminiscent of the Tits alternative.
+The general theme is: Are some of the properties weaker than amenability enough to imply indicability of a finitely generated left orderable group?